Seduction of the Innocent: More Anti-Comics Items

 12

-Per GCD, #7 contains an editorial that starts with "Hi, Friends."
-It's likely that this is Editorial #1, but this has not been confirmed.
-Thanks to Robert Menzies for contributing the Joker #8 information.
-Per GCD, issue #12 contains either Editorial #3 or #4.
-Per Overstreet, issue #8 has an unspecified anti-Wertham editorial.
+Thanks to Robert Menzies for contributing the Justice #8 and #12 information.
 Series note: there were additional issues #7/#8/#9 in 1947-48.
-If you're looking for these, be sure you are getting the correct one.
+If you're looking for these, be sure you are getting the correct ones.

 Kid Colt